umicro/uView2.0-doc/README.en.md

 # uView2.0 Doc

 #### Introduce
-Uview2.0 document
+uView 2.0 document
 ##### UI framework for rapid development of multi platform
 #### Project description
-Uview UI is a uni app ecological framework fully compatible with nvue.
+uView UI is a uni-app ecological framework fully compatible with nvue.
 Its comprehensive components and convenient tools are like a sword in your hand
-Our aim is: the sword out of the scabbard, unify the Jianghu!
+Our aim is: the sword out of the scabbard, unify the jianghu!